 Even though God called 3,000 to the Church of God on its first day, the growth hasn’t always been that fast.
 In fact, God says the Church is just a little flock and a group of firstfruits of His harvest (Luke 12:32; James 1:18).

 Only those God the Father calls can become part of His Church now (John 6:44).
 But that doesn’t mean that the vast majority of humanity is lost forever.
-As we will see, God has a plan to call every person at the time that is best for that person.
+As we will see in this series about the meaning of all seven of the “feasts of the LORD,” God has a plan to call every person at the time that is best for that person.

 What is the Church’s role in the plan of salvation?

 Members called to God’s Church now are not just called to receive salvation for themselves.
 The Church of God has a job to do, to preach the good news of the Kingdom of God and help members prepare to serve in that Kingdom (Matthew 24:14; 28:19-20).

 So Church members are not only firstfruits of the Kingdom, but workers preparing for the great fall harvest season.
 This was foreshadowed in the Old Testament observance that came to be called Pentecost.